Listen to this episode:

 Todd Schnirel (00:31.256)

-We're a value-added distributor.
+We're a value-add distributor.
 We've been in business for 75 years.
 This is actually our 75th anniversary.
-So we've been around for a little while and seen a lot of changes in the industry, but our primary functions are distributing high-quality products to factory and mobile automation customers and then doing value-added work for those customers to put those products together in a meaningful way to...
+So we've been around for a little while and seen a lot of changes in the industry, but our primary functions are distributing high-quality products to factory and mobile automation customers and then doing value-added work for those customers to put those products together in a meaningful way to help the customers enhance their systems or get their products to market faster.

 Matthew Stibbe (01:06.542)